Indochina refugee crisis: Boat people

 After the North Vietnamese takeover in April 1975, one million or more people were sent to "re-education" camps, often for several years, and the government attempted to destroy private enterprise, especially businesses owned by the Hoa.
 In September 1978, 1,220 "boat people" left Vietnam on an old ship and landed in Indonesia.
 That was the beginning of a flood of refugees arriving monthly by boat in Malaysia, Thailand, Indonesia, Hong Kong, and other countries.
 The number of boat people arriving monthly on foreign shores peaked at 56,000 in June 1979.

 Most of the boat people left Vietnam in decrepit, leaky, overcrowded boats.
 They encountered storms, shortages of water and food, and, most seriously, pirates in the South China Sea and the Gulf of Thailand.
 Merchant ships encountering boats in distress often refused to pick up the refugees for fear that no country would allow them to unload the refugees.

 Thai and Malay pirates attacked many of the small boats, raping and kidnapping women and stealing the possessions of the passengers.
 Authorities of the countries where they arrived often "pushed off" the refugee boats, refusing to allow them to land.

 The continued arrival of more and more boat people precipitated a political crisis with the Southeastern Asian countries refusing to allow additional refugees to land on their shores unless European and North American countries would promise resettlement to them.
 At a UN conference on refugees in Geneva in July 1979, the Western countries agreed to accept 260,000 refugees per year, up from 125,000, for resettlement, to facilitate processing of refugees, and to contribute additional funds to refugee assistance.
 Most importantly, the Vietnamese government promised to stem the flow of refugees and to cooperate in the Orderly Departure Program under which Vietnamese could apply for resettlement without leaving their homeland.
 The numbers of boat people leaving Vietnam quickly dropped off to more manageable numbers.

-In only four years, 1979 and 1982, during the height of the humanitarian crisis, twenty Western countries, led by the United States, Canada, Australia, and France, accepted 623,800 Indochinese refugees for resettlement, most of them boat people.
+Between 1979 and 1982, the height of the humanitarian crisis, twenty Western countries, led by the United States, Canada, Australia, and France, accepted 623,800 Indochinese refugees for resettlement, most of them boat people.
 Resettlement continued until the 1990s.
 Under the Orderly Departure Program and Comprehensive Plan of Action more than 600,000 additional Vietnamese were resettled abroad between 1980 and 1997.

 According to author Nghia M. Vo and the United Nations High Commissioner for Refugees (UNHCR), between 200,000 and 250,000 boat people died at sea.

 The Philippine Refugee Processing Center became the temporary home of many Indochinese refugees en route to resettlement countries in the 1980s.

 Stacks of refugee identification cards on Galang Refugee Camp in Indonesia.
 There were approximately 250.000 Vietnamese refuges recorded on the island.